Meta Descriptions in Nuxt

-Meta descriptions don't directly impact rankings, however, they can influence click-through rates by giving users context about your page's content.
+Meta descriptions don't directly impact rankings.
+They affect click-through rates by giving users context about your page.

 <meta name="description" content="Learn how to implement meta descriptions in Nuxt.
 Includes reactive content, SEO best practices, and social sharing tips.">